1. Why use this guide?

 For papers after 1920 see our Foreign and Commonwealth correspondence and records research guide.

 Correspondence received by the Foreign Office was numbered and categorised.
 Each category now has a corresponding National Archives' record series (see table 2 in Section 3).

-To identify relevant records within these categories you need to use the Foreign Office card index which is available at The National Archives, Kew.
+To identify relevant records within these categories you need to use the Foreign Office card index (FO 1111).
+This index is available to download and view online.

 There is a different process for using the card index depending on the date you are researching.
 The method for 1906-1909 differs slightly to the method for 1910-1919.
 Please note if you are researching 1910 you may need to try both methods as this was the year the registry system changed.

 Please note, not all documents mentioned in the card index survive.

 Each entry in the card index has a country code and a paper number.
 The card index from 1910-1919 also contains a file number.
 The codes have to be translated into The National Archives' modern document referencesA unique set of letters and numbers identifying a document in The National Archives..
 Please note these documents have not been digitised and will need to be viewed at The National Archives, Kew.

 Each country had its own code, composed of a unique stem number (see table i below).

 i The country code stem numbers